jaeykos/Data_Engineering_Portfolio/3. Trading History of Major Canadian Banks/README.md

    - Written in Python with Pandas, and Pandassql
    - Database: Google Sheets (Tableau Public only offers automatic data refresh on Google Sheets only)
    - Database is updated daily via with Task Scheduler, and Tableau Public autmatically retreives from database daily
-   - *Populate Stock Data (3yrs).ipynb* was ran initally to set up 3 years of trading history data into Google Sheet
+   - *1. Populate Stock Data (3yrs).ipynb* was ran initally to set up 3 years of trading history data into Google Sheet
    - *2. Update Stock Data (daily).py* is scheduled to run daily to append data and delete old data (keeps approxiamately 3 years of information)